-SJCERA engages a professional pension actuary to perform an annual actuarial valuation and GASB 67/68 Report.
-The GASB 67/68 Report indicates during 2023, SJCERA's total pension liability increased from \$5.5 billion to \$5.9 billion, the market value of assets increased from \$3.8 billion to \$4.2 billion, and the net pension liability decreased from \$1.70 billion to \$1.67 billion.
+SJCERA engages a professional pension actuary to perform an annual actuarial valuation and Governmental Accounting Standards Board (GASB) 67/68 Report.
+The GASB 67/68 Report indicates during 2024, SJCERA's total pension liability increased from \$5.9 billion to \$6.2 billion, the market value of assets increased from \$4.2 billion to \$4.7 billion, and the net pension liability decreased from \$1.7 billion to \$1.5 billion.

 The actuarial valuation determines the progress made in accumulating sufficient assets to pay benefits when due.
-The December 31, 2023 valuation, which reflects the plan's progress in 2023, will be available in August 2024, after the publication of this report.
-As a result, the detailed discussion of funding provided in the Actuarial section of this report is based on the January 1, 2023 valuation, which reflects SJCERA's progress in 2022.
-We anticipate our funded status for January 2024 to increase based on our 9.5% gross return exceeding the assumed rate of 6.75%.
+The December 31, 2024 valuation will be available in August 2025, after the publication of this report.
+As a result, the detailed discussion of funding provided in the Actuarial section of this report is based on the December 31, 2023 valuation.
+During that time period, the funded ratio increased from 66.6% to 70.5% on a Market Value of Assets (MVA) basis.